Hour of Decision (film): Production

 The film was shot at Walton Studios with location shooting around London.
 The film's sets were designed by the art director Arthur Lawson.

 Critical response

 Monthly Film Bulletin said: "A hackneyed and lethargically told murder mystery, with a solution more dependent on coincidence than logic.
 Lionel Jeffries' assured performance as a jaded nightclub proprietor provides the film's most satisfying scenes."

 Kine Weekly wrote: "Ingenious and holding who-dunnit. ...
 The red herrings are neatly manipulated by a competent cast and resourceful director against appropriate London backgrounds, and the twist ending is theatrically effective."

-In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Too-leaisurely whodunnit at least hides its villain well."
+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Too-leisurely whodunnit at least hides its villain well."

 Leslie Halliwell said: "A familiar type of second feature whodunit, with little about it to spark enthusiasm."